Gunjit-Mittal/mask-detection-percentage/README.md

 ## Acknowledgments
-I would like to thank Reaktor for providing me with such a nice course and the fellow participants from whom i got this idea
+I would like to thank Reaktor and The University of Helsinki for providing me with such a nice course and the fellow participants surfing whose ideas this wonderful idea struck me.